cloudfoundry-attic/bosh-lite/README.md

     ```
     bosh target 192.168.50.4
+    Target set to `Bosh Lite Director'
+    Your username: admin
+    Enter password: admin
+    Logged in as `admin'
     ```

 1. Add a set of route entries to your local route table to enable direct warden container access.
 Your sudo password may be required.